icgc-argo/argo-docs/docs/data-access/daco/renew-and-close.md

 ---
 id: renew-close
-title: DACO Renewing and Closing
+title: Attesting, Renewing & Closing
-sidebar_label: Renewing and Closing
+sidebar_label: Attesting, Renewing & Closing
 platform_key: DOCS_RENEW_CLOSE
 ---

-Once approved, access to ICGC Controlled Data will last for 2 years; however, the applicant can easily submit a renewal application to extend the project team’s access for an additional 2 years.
+Once approved, access to ICGC Controlled Data will last for 2 years; however, access remains conditional upon respecting the terms and conditions of the Data Access Agreement, particularly regarding (but not limited to) the publication moratorium and re-identification of project donors.
+An annual attestation must be made by the applicant and a bi-annual renewal must be completed in order to access/use controlled data beyond the two-year time period.
+If a project does not require access for the full 2 years, an application can be closed, which will remove access for all project members.

 ### Application Progress Stages for Renewal and Closing